When things don’t work out…. I have to practice what I preach

 Walking back down the jetbridge into the terminal I mulled it out.
 I certainly wasn’t chipper about the process.
 Certainly I had a part of me that was really upset, distraught.

 There was a part that wondered why on earth this was happening.
-I tried to create meaning out of it … and maybe there just wan’t any meaning.
+I tried to create meaning out of it … and maybe there just wasn’t any meaning.
 Maybe something didn’t work out and it wasn’t personal. …….

 The years of putting the Becoming Safely Embodied skills to practice in my life showed me the way.
 (So many of you wonder if I still use them – YES!
 They form the foundation, helping me to organize myself when life goes awry.
 Here’s how…)